© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cribyn Clottas is a scheduled monument protected by Cadw under reference CD081.
 View the official record →

-Cribyn Clottas is a prehistoric hillfort located in Ceredigion, Wales, situated within the scheduled ancient monument designation CD081 under Cadw protection.
+Cribyn Clottas is a prehistoric hillfort situated in Ceredigion, Wales, and forms part of the archaeological record of Iron Age defensive settlement in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD081.

 Cribyn Clottas dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cribyn Clottas is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD081.